huggingface/blog/personal-copilot.md

 ## Full Finetuning

-We will look at how to do full fine-tuning of starcoder-15B on 8 A100 80GB GPUs using PyTorch Fully Sharded Data Parallel (FSDP) technique.
+We will look at how to do full fine-tuning of `bigcode/starcoder` (15B params) on 8 A100 80GB GPUs using PyTorch Fully Sharded Data Parallel (FSDP) technique.
 For more information on FSDP, please refer [Fine-tuning Llama 2 70B using PyTorch FSDP](https://huggingface.co/blog/ram-efficient-pytorch-fsdp) and [Accelerate Large Model Training using PyTorch Fully Sharded Data Parallel](https://huggingface.co/blog/pytorch-fsdp).

 **Resources**
 1. Codebase: [link](https://github.com/pacman100/DHS-LLM-Workshop/tree/main/personal_copilot/training).
 It uses the recently added Flash Attention V2 support in Transformers.